LukasUNCW/Australian-Open-2024-Monte-Carlo-Simulation/README.md

 - All players initialized at Elo = 1500
 - Ratings updated chronologically by match data
-- Higher K-factor for best-of-five matches
+- Higher K-factor for best-of-five matches (longer match format for Grand Slams)
 - Surface weighting with emphasis on hard courts (AO is played on hard court)
-- Elo snapshot frozen as of January 1, 2024
+- Elo snapshot frozen as of January 1, 2024 (prevents look ahead bias)

 <h3>Monte Carlo Simulation</h3>